zaczap/bios201/Workshop1/README.md

 We use a tool here called Picard which is a piece of software with many useful functions that you can learn about [here](https://broadinstitute.github.io/picard/) or by running the help command:

 	java -Xmx2g -jar $PICARD

+You can also learn more about GATK, the tool we will use to calibrate variants and call variants, by running the help command:

+	java -jar $GATK --help

 You can mark duplicates in your BAM files like so: